Rijgersberg/GEITje/README-en.md

 It has been further trained on 10 billion tokens of Dutch text.
 This has improved its Dutch language skills and increased its knowledge of Dutch topics.

-**Update 18 December 2023**: Release of GEITje-7B-chat-v2, trained on a lot more translated chat conversations.
+**Update 18 December 2023**: Release of GEITje-7B-chat-v2, trained on a lot more translated chat conversations.<br>
+**Update 4 February 2024**: Bram Vanroy has made [GEITJE-7B-ultra](https://huggingface.co/BramVanroy/GEITje-7B-ultra): a superior chatbot, trained on more chat data using DPO.

 ![DALL·E 3: "Create a logo for a Dutch large language model's Github readme.
 Incorporate a cute baby goat painting a Dutch landscape."](./resources/geitje-logo.jpg)